Azure/API-Management/changelogs/api-management-service.md

 ### New features, fixes, and improvements

+1. GraphQL support now includes [policy-based authorizations](https://docs.microsoft.com/azure/api-management/graphql-validation-policies), `graphql-ws`-based subscriptions, and improved developer portal and Azure portal interfaces.
-1. Availability zone deployments are now available in the Switzerland North region.
+2. Availability zone deployments are now available in the Switzerland North region.
-2. You can now access the API Management service name in runtime policies with the new `context.Deployment.ServiceId` property.
-The `ServiceId` property is now included in Application Insights logs.
+3. You can now access the API Management service name in runtime policies with the new `context.Deployment.ServiceId` property.
+The `ServiceId` property is also included in Application Insights logs.
-3. `validate-parameters` and `validate-content` policies now support GUID properties defined as `format: uuid`.
+4. `validate-parameters` and `validate-content` policies now support GUID properties defined as `format: uuid`.
+5. Event Hub loggers can now use managed identity authentication.
+Azure portal interface for configuring this authentication is coming soon.

 ### Changes